 The project aims at preventing the spread of Covid 19 and the negative effects of the lockdown, such as gender-based violence and children dropping out of school, through communication and awareness campaigns, online learning support and scholarships for girls in special need.

-8 communities and 26.400 of people properly informed about Covid 19 and measures to take
+- 26,400 people adequately informed about Covid 19 and measures to be taken for prevention

-5 communities and 25.877 people reached by awareness activities against gender-based violence
+- 25,877 people reached by awareness-raising activities against gender-based violence and early marriage

-1240 open school students currently have access to the virtual library and online teaching
+- 1240 students accessed the virtual library and online education

 - 1000 students received Covid 19 prevention materials